phetsims/sun/doc/Checkbox.md

 ## Aesthetic Considerations
 * Checkbox appears checked or not checked on simulation load
 * Appears with a text-based label, or an icon as the label, or a combination of both text and icon
-* Sentence case is used for text-based labels for checkboxes
+* Title case is used for text-based labels for checkboxes

 ## Accessibility Considerations